dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 understanding that enables someone to posture their product or service in anticipation of changing trends.
 This aspect of business is fundamental.
-The shifting long-term objectives and confusing implementation details of UBI policy, as they are commonly understood by the public, lead to an inability to make lasting assumptions about economic trends.
+The shifting long-term objectives and confusing implementation details of regulatory policy, as they are commonly understood by the public, lead to an inability to make lasting assumptions about economic trends.
 In anticipation of shifting policy that invalidates these assumptions, investors and entrepreneurs evaluating a business model will mostly refrain from investing.
 There's no point in financing a business whose model is invalidated by policy changes, potential or inevitable.

 <a name="inductive-modeling-and-risk-appetite" />